-(B) Except as specifically provided otherwise in Chapter 3745-270 or 3745-51 of the Administrative Code, the requirements of Chapter 3745-270 of the Administrative Code apply to persons who generate or transport hazardous waste and owners and operators of hazardous waste treatment, storage, and disposal facilities.
+(B) Except as specifically provided otherwise in Chapter 3745-270 or 3745-51 of the Administrative Code, Chapter 3745-270 of the Administrative Code applies to persons who generate or transport hazardous waste and owners and operators of hazardous waste treatment, storage, and disposal facilities.

 (C) Restricted wastes may continue to be land disposed as follows:

-(3) Wastes that are hazardous only because they exhibit a hazardous characteristic, and which are otherwise prohibited from land disposal under Chapter 3745-270 of the Administrative Code, or 40 CFR Part 148, are not prohibited from land disposal if the wastes:
+(3) Wastes that are hazardous only because they exhibit a hazardous characteristic, and which are otherwise prohibited from land disposal under Chapter 3745-270 of the Administrative Code, or 40 CFR Part 148, are not prohibited from land disposal if the wastes meet the following criteria:

-(a) Are disposed into a nonhazardous or hazardous injection well as described in 40 CFR 144.6(a); and
+(a) Are disposed into a nonhazardous or hazardous injection well as described in 40 CFR 144.6(a).

 (a) The wastes are managed in a treatment system which subsequently discharges to waters of the United States pursuant to a permit issued under Section 402 of the Clean Water Act (CWA); or

 (b) The wastes are treated for the purposes of the pretreatment requirements of Section 307 of the CWA; or